Empower people who are blind to Engage their communities and Embrace the Blessed Hope

-Christian Record provides new opportunities for persons who are blind.
-Each year thousands of lives are changed by the services provided to them without cost.
-All who are legally blind* or have physical impairments that prevent them from holding reading material are eligible for the following free services:
+Each year, Christian Record Services, Inc. (dba Christian Record Services for the Blind) impacts thousands of lives through services provided to them without cost.
+All who are legally blind* or have physical impairments that prevent them from holding reading material or focusing on ink print are eligible for the following free services:

 According to the American Foundation for the Blind, "Legal blindness is a level of vision loss that has been legally defined to determine eligibility for benefits.
 The clinical diagnosis refers to a central visual acuity of 20/200 or less in the better eye with the best possible correction, and/or a visual field of 20 degrees or less.
 Often, people who are diagnosed with legal blindness still have some useable vision."